 - Pressure: the type of pressure affects the aroma of the coffee.

 Some automatic coffee machines are sold with different accessories, such as the cup warmer and automatic descaling.

 Automatic machines, pros and cons of this choice:

-- Simple and understandable design.
+- simple and intuitive design.

-- high price for performance.
+- high price for the performance.

 Super automatic machines: even less effort

 The super-automatic machines are the next step of the fully automatic ones: in some of these you don’t even have to refill the coffee beans, and they have many programmable functions.

 Therefore, once the initial programming complexity has been overcome, they are trusted machines that mechanically perform the same coffee extraction system every time.
 Usually, these models are the ones that, losing in all respects the gestures and practice of the original espresso, that is, made with lever machines, compensate by trying to offer as many varieties of preparation as possible.